-Located at the midpoint in a natural passage through the southern Sangre de Cristo Mountains, Cicuyé was an economic power, dominating trade between the Rio Grande Pueblos to the west and the Plains Indians to the east.
-Due to those trade connections with tribes from the Plains, Cicuye Pueblo became one of the largest and most prosperous settlements in the Puebloan world, rivaled only by Picuris Pueblo to the north.
+Located at the midpoint in a natural passage through the southern Sangre de Cristo Mountains, Cicuyé was an economic power for centuries, dominating trade between the Rio Grande Pueblos to the west and the Plains Indians to the east.
+Due to those trade connections with tribes from the Plains, Cicuyé Pueblo became one of the largest and most prosperous settlements in the Puebloan world, rivaled only by Picuris Pueblo to the north.

 About 800 CE, the first inhabitants in the area were hunter-gatherers who lived in pit houses along the drainages.
 It was around 1100 that the first rock-and-mud villages began to appear.
-About two dozen of these villages were built in the vicinity before things changed radically in the 1300's.
+About two dozen of these villages were built in the vicinity before things changed radically in the 1300s.
 Within one generation, most of the outlying villages were abandoned with everyone moving into the defensible position where the remains of Cicuyé still stand.
-The time period is concurrent with the arrival in the area of the nomadic and marauding Apaches, Navajos, Utes and Comanches.
-By 1450, Cicuyé had grown into a 5-story, well planned frontier fortress housing maybe 2,000 people.
+The time period is concurrent with the arrival in the area of the nomadic and marauding Athabaskans who became the Apaches, Diné and Comanches.
+By 1450 CE, Cicuyé had grown into a 5-story, well-planned frontier fortress housing between 2,000 and 2,500 people.

 In 1536, Cabeza de Vaca stumbled his way back into Mexico after being shipwrecked and wandering all over New Spain's northern frontier.
 He told stories of tantalizing legends and rich cities further north: the famous "Seven Cities of Cibola."

-In 1540, Francisco Vasquez de Coronado led an army of 1,200 men (and a flock of Franciscan missionaries and hundreds of stock animals northward out of Mexico in search of those legendary treasures.
-Six months into the journey, he found "Cibola" (a cluster of Zuni pueblos near present-day Gallup).
-As there was a three-day ceremony just concluding within the village, the Zuni weren't particularly welcoming.
-Coronado didn't like that so he attacked them.
-After a fierce battle, his troops took over Háwikuh, the principal Zuni village, and raided their food stores for his famished soldiers.
+In 1540, Francisco Vasquez de Coronado led an army of 1,200 men, a flock of Franciscan missionaries and hundreds of stock animals northward out of Mexico in search of those legendary treasures.
+Six months into the journey across inhospitable terrain, he came to "Cibola" (a cluster of Zuni pueblos near present-day Gallup).

-As the Spaniards were only interested in finding easy gold to plunder and the Zunis had none, Coronado somehow communicated what he was looking for to the Zuni chieftains and was told to go east.
+Once their bellies were full, the Spaniards were only interested in finding easy gold to plunder.
+The Zunis had none.
+Coronado somehow communicated what he was looking for to the Zuni chieftains and they told him to go east.
 The elders even sent a man from Cicuyé to travel with Coronado and make introductions along the way.

 Coronado's next stop was at the pueblo of Kuaua, about 70 miles east of Hawikuh.
-He and his men camped out for a few days, then decided to stay the winter.
+He and his men decided to camp out for a few days, then decided to stay the winter.
 That added strain on local resources led to the Tiguex War during which the Spanish looted several Tiwa pueblos in the Rio Grande Valley.
 In the spring Coronado and his men finally headed east.

-This was also about the same time that church and civic leaders began vying with each other for the Indians' labor, tribute and loyalties.
+This was also during the same time that church and civic leaders were vying with each other for the Indians' labor, tribute and loyalties.
 What the Puebloans experienced of this was an ever-growing economic hardship and religious repression.
 The decades of Spanish demands and Indian resentments climaxed in the Pueblo Revolt of 1680.
 At Cicuyé, the local priest was warned but he didn't leave.
 He was soon killed by the tribe and the church was almost completely destroyed.
-Within a few months the Spanish had been expelled from virtually all of Nuevo Mexico.
+Within a few weeks the Spanish had been expelled from virtually all of Nuevo Mexico.